e280/authlocal/README.md

 <br/><br/>

-## 🔐 web developer installation instructions
+## 🔐 installation for web developers
 > *visit https://authlocal.org/demo/ to see what the authlocal popup looks like.*

-### basically, what's going on?
-your site opens a popup to authlocal and asks for "delegates", which are signed by the user identity's root secret key. a delegate is new keypair that comes with a "proof" token which proves that the delegate was signed by the user root. being a keypair in its own right, a delegate can then sign new "testimony" tokens on behalf of the user, which have a verifiable chain-of-custody back to the user root. in a standard login flow, your site asks for two delegates: one for "login" that expires in 30 days, and a permanent one for "encryption". the "login" delegate can be used to sign new testimonies for anything *(eg, "i am user 'abc123' and i want to write data to the server")* which your server can verify is coming from somebody who held that user root.
+your site opens a popup to authlocal and asks for "delegates", which are signed by the user identity's root secret key. a delegate is new keypair that comes with a "proof" token which proves that the delegate was signed by the user root. being a keypair in its own right, a delegate can then sign new "testimony" tokens on behalf of the user, which have a verifiable chain-of-custody back to the user root.

-### code by example.
+in a standard login flow, your site asks for two delegates: one for "login" that expires in 30 days, and a permanent one for "encryption". the "login" delegate can be used to sign new testimonies for anything *(eg, "i am user 'abc123' and i want to write data to the server")* which your server can verify is coming from somebody who held that user root.

 1. **install and import `@e280/authlocal` (and `@e280/strata` for this demo).**
     ```bash
     npm install @e280/authlocal @e280/strata